-Thesis research at the University of Minnesota (1974-1975) on Games, Goals, and Bounded Rationality.
+Thesis research at University of Minnesota (1974-1975) on Games, Goals, and Bounded Rationality

 -